-Cyclone Idai hits Mozambique, Malawi, Zimbabwe, killing 140
+Cyclone Idai hits Mozambique, Malawi, Zimbabwe, killing 150

 Hardest hit is Mozambique’s central port city of Beira where the airport is closed, electricity is out and many homes have been destroyed.
 The storm hit Beira late Thursday and moved westward into Zimbabwe and Malawi, affecting thousands more, particularly in eastern areas bordering Mozambique.

 Homes, schools, businesses, hospitals and police stations have been destroyed by the cyclone.
-Thousands were marooned by the heavy flooding and, only caring for the lives, abandoned their possessions to seek safety on higher ground.
+Thousands were marooned by the heavy flooding and, only caring for their lives, abandoned their possessions to seek safety on higher ground.

 Most Read Nation & World Stories